ehedman/pico2venus/README.md

 # pico2venus
 README March 2024

-Pico Marine 2 Victron Venus Integration
+Simarine pico 2 Victron Venus Integration

 This project is loosely based on source code from:
  - https://github.com/LHardwick-git/Victron-Service/tree/main with gratitude to LHardwick-git